 - children who need it will receive help from specially trained teachers, provided by Camden’s Primary Learning Support Service

 - children with reading and spelling difficulties are supported by programmes such as ‘Soundwaves’ (provided by Camden’s Educational Psychology Service)

-For more information on how our mainstream schools support special educational needs, see pages 41-43 of our 'Starting School in Camden' primary admissions guide.
+- pages 41-43 of our 'Starting School in Camden' primary admissions guide.